Apple’s finally released its macOS Big Sur 11.4 update for Mac.

-If you skipped macOS Big Sur 11.1, you'll get its 51 security patches with your upgrade.
+If you missed macOS Big Sur 11.1, it had 51 security patches on board.
 You can read about them right here.

 macOS Big Sur 11.1 also included a new privacy information section on App Store pages that includes a developer-reported summary of the app’s privacy practices.

-If you're moving up from macOS Catalina, you'll also get macOS Big Sur 11.0.1's 50+ security patches.
+If you're moving up from macOS Catalina, you'll get macOS Big Sur 11.0.1's 50+ security patches.
 If you're interested these improvements, you can read about them over on Apple's website.